campusbeats/campusbeats.github.io/index.md

 (create event popup)
 Using this event popup, the user can create

+## Admin Experience

 Admins go through the same process as the user, except they have special privileges.
 By going through the Admin Page they are able to go to the following pages:

 ### Monitor Page
 Admins are able to monitor the app by banning inappropriate users from the site by clicking the red ban buttons underneath the profiles.
 This allows the admin to remove the user from the application.
 However, removal is only able to remove the first profile listed at this time.
 This issue will be fixed in the future.
 Another implementation that needs to be added in the future is adding inappropriate users to a ban list.

 ### Create Page
- They are also able to add new categories to Abilities, Styles, Experiences, and Goals dropdown menus.
+They also have the ability to add new categories to Abilities, Styles, Experiences, and Goals dropdown menus.
+To do so, they will need to fill out all the fields with what they feel should be a new, legitimate category for the app.
+They can then click the corresponding buttons and it will add that category to the dropdown menus.
+The buttons are color-coded based on the color of each category within the tags on the profile cards.

 # Developer Guide to Campus Beats